 - Increase risk of heart disease

-- Examples are butter, lard, animal fat, full-fat dairy, and tropical oils (coconut, palm, palm kernel).
+- Examples are butter, lard, animal fat, full-fat dairy, tropical oils (coconut, palm, palm kernel), and "fully hydrogenated oils."
 Small quantities of virgin coconut oil may be used for specific dietary needs.
 Consult your dietitian.

 |Type of Oil||Browning, Searing, Pan-Frying||Stir-Frying, Baking||Sauteing, Sauces||Dressings, Dips, Marinades|